Access To Medicine Foundation

 How we work to tackle the lack of access to diabetes products

-This stream of work draws on the Foundation’s long experience of mobilising healthcare companies to drive the uptake of good practices, and builds on our existing work on access to diabetes care.
+This stream of work draws on the Foundation’s proven experience of mobilising healthcare companies to drive the uptake of good practices and builds on our existing work on access to diabetes care.
 Since our first Access to Medicine Index was launched in 2008, we have included key medicines for diabetes, such as insulin, in our assessment of how pharmaceutical companies perform on ensuring access to essential products in LMICs.

 Sharing insights and identifying solutions

 However, these efforts do not yet address access issues at the scale necessary to change the overall picture.
 For example, the data showed an urgent need for companies to register their insulin products more widely with regulatory authorities in LMICs.
-The report also indentified opportunities for companies to pursue more systematic and sustainable approaches, and to address affordability issues and supply chain challenges.
+The report also identified opportunities for companies to pursue more systematic and sustainable approaches, and to address affordability issues and supply chain challenges.

-The report has been featured in major media outlets around the world, including Stat (USA), MO* (Belgium), Vanguard Nigeria, Forbes Mexico, and The Hindu (India).
-To turn insights from the report into tangible change, we have engaged with pharmaceutical companies, investors and global health policymakers.
+The report was covered by leading outlets around the world, including Stat (USA), MO* (Belgium), Vanguard Nigeria, Forbes Mexico and The Hindu (India).

 Also central to our changemaking strategy is the Foundation’s ability to bring a range of key stakeholders together for dedicated roundtables and workshops to share insights and build consensus.